SP-ach/React-Notes/Readme.md

 It provides a simpler API for creating and managing Redux stores, includes helpful development tools, improves performance optimization, improves type safety, and provides a clear and consistent architecture for managing application state.

 Overall, Redux Toolkit helps streamline the development process and improve the performance, maintainability, and scalability of your React applications that use Redux.

+Store:
+The Redux store is the main, central bucket which stores all the states of an application.
+It should be considered and maintained as a single source of truth for the state of the application.

+Action:
+The only way to change the state is to emit an action, which is an object describing what happened

+reducers:
+Reducers, as the name suggests, take in two things: previous state and an action.
+Then they reduce it (read it return) to one entity: the new updated instance of state.

+So reducers are basically pure JS functions which take in the previous state and an action and return the newly updated state.

 > **Redux is a global state**